preetpatel/PreetPatel/README.md

 ## 👋 Kia Ora!

 My name is Preet Patel and I'm the Head of MATTR Labs.
 I love to tell stories through the projects that I work on.
-I primarily work on the web side of things but also have an intrest in mobile dev
+I primarily work on the web side of things but also have an interest in mobile dev